 Disney Springs Hotel Specials

-Disney Springs has these special rates April 10-June 15, 2018.
+Disney Springs has special summer rates through September 3, 2018 and a Magic Fall offer valid for stays August 20-October 31, 2018.
 Staying at one of the seven properties guarantees an easy place to buy theme park tickets and souvenirs, shuttles to the parks and waterparks every 30 minutes, advance tee times and discounts at all Walt Disney World golf courses, and help with advance booking for all WDW dining and dinner show reservations for all restaurants.
 Note their rates often include free kids meals, but may not include the Resort Services Fee or daily parking fee (if applicable), taxes or gratuities.
 And if you book one of these hotels through the Walt Disney World Travel Service, there are extra perks in store.

-The Spring 2018 Disney Springs Resort Area Hotels room rates are:
+The Summer / Magic Fall 2018 Disney Springs Resort Area Hotels room rates are:

 Plus, through year’s end, all Disney Springs hotels are offering an “Extra Magic Hours” coupon that means guests can take advantage of early or late park openings to visit when it’s less crowded.